Skip to main content

 Back in the Azure portal, click the Close button to close the Automated Deployments setup.

 In the left-hand menu, click on Services and ingresses under the Kubernetes resources section.
-You should see a new service called contoso-air with a public IP address assigned to it.
+You should see a new service called contoso-air with an external IP address assigned to it.
 Click on the IP address to view the deployed application.

 Contoso Air service

-This error occurred because the application is trying to connect to an Azure CosmosDB database to store the booking information, but the connection settings are not configured.
+The application needs to be configured to a backend LLM (e.g., Azure OpenAI), but the connection settings are not configured.
 We can fix this by adding configuration to the application using the AKS Service Connector!

 Integrating apps with Azure services